fdegir/fdegir.github.io/about.md

 [proposed](https://lists.cd.foundation/g/cdf-toc/topic/60607236) the formation of Special Interest Group (SIG) Interoperability to [Continuous Delivery Foundation (CDF)](https://cd.foundation/).
 The SIG was [approved](https://cd.foundation/blog/2020/01/21/cd-foundation-technical-oversight-committee-approves-interoperability-sig/) during January 2020 by CDF TOC.
+I  served as the co-chair to the SIG until January 2022.

+In January 2022, we [proposed](https://github.com/cdfoundation/toc/pull/140) a new SIG, SIG Software Supply Chain.
+The [SIG Software Supply Chain](https://github.com/cdfoundation/sig-software-supply-chain) is approved by the CDF TOC during February 2022.
 I currently serve as the co-chair to the SIG.

 In addition to my involvement in [SIG Interoperability](https://github.com/cdfoundation/sig-Interoperability), I am currently serving CDF community as a member to [CDF TOC](https://cd.foundation/about/toc/).